Njihiawairimu/Detailed-Linux-Guide/README.md

 ## 🔍 Searching Commands

-These commands help you find specific files, directories, or content within files.
+These commands help you find specific files, directories or content within files.

 - `find`
-Searches for files and directories based on criteria such as name, type, or modification date.
+Searches for files and directories based on criteria such as name, type or modification date.
 ```bash
 find *.md -- find all .md files
 ```